tsufurukawa/personal_blog/source/_posts/2014-05-13-part-ii-rails-forms.markdown

 end
 ```

 There are a variety of interesting things going on here.
 First, we defined a private method called `post_params` which sets up the strong parameters as we discussed earlier.
 Inside the `create` and `update` actions, we call `post_params` to mass assign parameters to the `@post` object.
 Second, if the validation is successful, we `redirect_to` to `posts_path`.
 We can actually redirect to wherever we desire, but in this case, we are redirecting to `posts#index` action where we display all posts.
 Lastly and perhaps most importantly, if the validation is unsuccessful, we `render` the form template.
 This is VERY important!!
-We CANNOT redirect because if validation fails, we want to display the error messages in the `view`.
-This is only possible when we render because the error message is stored inside an instance variable `@post.errors`.
+We CANNOT redirect because if validation fails, we want to display the error messages in the view templates.
+This is only possible when we render because the error is ATTACHED TO THE OBJECT, as in `@post.errors`.
 If we redirect, we lose access to that instance variable because we're issuing another HTTP request (HTTP is a *stateless* protocol).

 The `.errors` method will return a `@messages` hash that contains all validation error messages.
 We can extract these messages into an array-like structure using the `.errors.full_messages` method.
 We can then iterate through these messages and display them inside our view template: